hintron/slurm-meson/README.md

-# Overview
+# Slurm Meson

 This is a port of [Slurm](https://github.com/SchedMD/slurm/) to enable using [Meson](https://mesonbuild.com/) as the build system.

 The eventual goal is to provide a Meson-enabling patch for each major release of Slurm until Meson is adopted into the Slurm codebase.

-# Why this project is useful

-Autotools is a nightmare to maintain and use.
-Meson isn't.
+This project was started because Autotools is a nightmare to maintain and use; Meson isn't.

-# Quickstart
+## Quickstart

-See meson/howto.md for how to install Meson and build Slurm with it.
+See [meson/howto.md] for how to install Meson and use it to build Slurm.

-# Contributing
+## Contributing

 If you are interested in the project, let us know!
 We are looking for help to get this working on various systems and with various Slurm configurations.